mlibrary/about-publishing/src/content/features/transforming.md

 related_stories:
   - ""
 ---
-The University of Michigan Press is uniquely poised to help scholars bring multimedia scholarship to the academic community and the public thanks to our [open source digital publishing platform, Fulcrum](fulcrum.org).
+The University of Michigan Press is uniquely positioned to help scholars bring multimedia scholarship to both the academic community and the public thanks to our [open source digital publishing platform, Fulcrum](fulcrum.org).
 In addition to hosting our ebook collection and open access titles, Fulcrum allows us to partner with authors to redefine the traditional monograph and expand published scholarship beyond the book.

-The titles below are divided into two categories [introduced by Michael Elliott in his germinal paper, published in the *Journal of Electronic Publishing*](https://www.google.com/url?q=https://quod.lib.umich.edu/j/jep/3336451.0018.407/--future-of-the-monograph-in-the-digital-era-a-report?rgn%3Dmain;view%3Dfulltext;q1%3Delliott&sa=D&source=editors&ust=1626451848783000&usg=AOvVaw1hDky0ia1rMWWIVOfz2Bom), on the future of the digital monograph.
+Performing Arts and Media Studies, two key subject areas for the Press, have increasingly been taking advantage of the The titles below are divided into two categories [introduced by Michael Elliott in his germinal paper, published in the *Journal of Electronic Publishing*](https://www.google.com/url?q=https://quod.lib.umich.edu/j/jep/3336451.0018.407/--future-of-the-monograph-in-the-digital-era-a-report?rgn%3Dmain;view%3Dfulltext;q1%3Delliott&sa=D&source=editors&ust=1626451848783000&usg=AOvVaw1hDky0ia1rMWWIVOfz2Bom), on the future of the digital monograph.
 The main distinction is between enhanced ebooks and interactive scholarly works.